grapekh/Web_Template_Example/README.md

 # Web_Template_Example
+I have always built small websites in Apache/PHP and was intrigued at the notion that we could get a standard full function web server built in very few lines of code.
+This code is portable and works on any computer (Windows, Mac, Unix veriants), and depends only on GO Language.

-Small test program written entirely in Go Language which demonstrates launching of a basic web server, and common functionality
+This is a small test program written entirely in Go Language which demonstrates launching of a basic web server, and common functionality.
+It does the following:

  *   Launching of a basic web server on port 8000.
  *   This prototype has multiple pages, including login/logout functionality using cookies
+ *   Login/Logout functionality is basic for the sake of this exercise.
+It uses local variables to check against, but could easily be modified to add the users in a database - but that is a different exercise.
  *   This prototype utilizes templates and logic is built into the template pages.
  *   The "internal.html" page requires to be logged in.
  *   This prototype uses Gorilla libraries for secure cookies